zexus34/ChatApp-backend/README.md

 # Chat Backend

-A robust real-time chat application backend built with Node.js, Express, TypeScript, MongoDB, and Socket.IO.
-This service handles all chat-related operations including direct messaging, group chats, message management, and real-time communication.
+This is the backend service for the ChatApp application.
+It handles real-time messaging, user presence, and other core chat functionalities.
+It is built with Node.js, Express, and integrates with MongoDB (via Mongoose) for chat data storage and PostgreSQL for user data management.

+User validation, previously handled by an API call to the frontend, is now performed directly within this backend service by querying the PostgreSQL database.
+This change enhances security and efficiency by centralizing user data access.

 ## Features